Liouville hypersurfaces and connect sum cobordisms: Notation and definitions

-By our choice of metrics, the vector field $\widetilde{\partial_{t}}$ is tangent to $S^{*}X$, and when restricted to $S^{*}M$, is convex where it is defined.
-The dividing set may be identified with $S^{*}(\partial X)$, and the positive and negative regions can each be shown to be diffeomorphic to a tubular neighborhood of the zero-section of the cotangent bundle of $\partial M$.
-Define a similar convex vector field on a neighborhood of $\partial S^{*}X'$ which points out of the boundary of $M'$.
+Let $t$ be a coordinate on $[-1,1]$.
+Then $\partial_{t}$ lifts to a vector field on $S^{*}L$ which points out of the boundary of $S^{*}L$.
+By our choice of metrics, the vector field $\widetilde{\partial_{t}}$ is tangent to $S^{*}L$, and when restricted to $M$, is convex where it is defined.
+The dividing set may be identified with $S^{*}(\partial L)$, and the positive and negative regions can each be shown to be diffeomorphic to a tubular neighborhood of the zero-section of the cotangent bundle of $\partial M$.
+Define a similar convex vector field on a neighborhood of $\partial S^{*}L'$ which points out of the boundary of $M'$.

-By the restrictions imposed upon metrics used to define $S^{*}X$ and $S^{*}X'$, the mapping $\Phi$ provides a diffeomorphism $\widehat{\Phi}:\partial(S^{*}X)\rightarrow \partial(S^{*}X')$.
+By the restrictions imposed upon metrics used to define $S^{*}L$ and $S^{*}L'$, the mapping $\Phi$ provides a diffeomorphism $\widehat{\Phi}:\partial(S^{*}X)\rightarrow \partial(S^{*}L')$.
 Then we can use $\widehat{\Phi}$ to perform a convex gluing using the map $(t,x)\mapsto (-t,\Phi(x))$ from $[-1,1]\times \partial M$ to $[-1,1]\times \partial M'$.
 Under this identification

-}\end{ex}
+\end{ex}